scVENUS/PeekabooAV-Installer/utils/README.md

 To use the script set up a mail server, the easiest way is to use the script "run_dev_mailserver.sh" For script execution select the mail you want to check-> Tools -> Actions -> the name of you're script

+# sendRandomCleanFile.sh #
+This script generates random clean files like doc, docx, pdf, zip (with docx inside) or rar (with docx inside) to submit it to peekaboo via email.
+It can be used to test the configuration of your environment or load testing
+Look into the file for setup instructions.